-- 6. Select the following basic options as necessary: - Projector Name lets you enter a name up to 16 alphanumeric characters long to identify the projector over the network.

-- PJLink Password lets you enter a password up to 32 alphanumeric characters long for using the PJLink protocol for projector control. - Web Control Password lets you enter a password up to 8 alphanumeric characters long for accessing the projector over the web. - Projector Keyword lets you turn on a security password to prevent access to the projector by anyone not in the room with it.
+- 6. Select the following basic options as necessary: - Projector Name lets you enter a name up to 16 alphanumeric characters long to identify the projector over the network. - PJLink Password lets you enter a password up to 32 alphanumeric characters long for using the PJLink protocol for projector control. - Web Control Password lets you enter a password up to 8 alphanumeric characters long for accessing the projector over the web.
+(Default user name is EPSONWEB; default password is admin.) - Projector Keyword lets you turn on a security password to prevent access to the projector by anyone not in the room with it.
 You must enter a displayed, randomized keyword from a computer using the EasyMP Network Projection software to access the projector.